 Formerly called Writing In Suburbia, this newsletter/podcast/whatever originally began as a way for me to voice my opinions on how to navigate the writer’s life.
 Intended for pro writers, those that want to be pro writers, and anyone interested in the crazy business that is publishing, Writing In Suburbia has helped dozens of new, and old, writers find a little solace in this crazy business/life.

 Of course, all things evolve.
 Like, I am no longer living in Suburbia hence the name change.
 Also, being a professional writer doesn’t mean you make a full-time living at it.
 I have a day job.
 And, to be frank, I’m kinda all done telling folks about the writing life.
 Mainly because success in the Arts comes down to two things- luck and timing.
 You can only explain that to people so many times.

 So what the hell is this thing now?
 It’s whatever it may be.
 Free fiction.
 Audio plays/podcasts.
 Experimental stuffs.
 Maybe interviews with other creatives.
 Audio readings of my books that haven’t been produced as audiobooks.
 Who knows?

 Things move slowly with me, so hang in there.
-You’ll always get a weekly podcast fiction release and my Friday Night Drabble Party micro-fiction/newsletter, but other stuffs will trickle in here and there.
-Why?
-Full time job, life, family, pandemic, life, full-time job, pandemic, family, etc.
+You’ll always get a weekly release of free micro-fiction in the Friday Night Drabble Party.
+That’s a guarantee.
+Other stuffs will trickle in here and there.

 So subscribe now and hang on for whatever ride this turns out to be.
 I guarantee that something wild will happen at some point because it always does.
 I just can’t say when.
 Anticipation is half the fun, right?